Update on Staffordshire Hoard Research

 After archaeologists were alerted to the finds, Historic England gave funds and advice to Staffordshire County Council to help retrieve and secure them.

 A major public fund-raising effort purchased the hoard jointly for Birmingham City Council and Stoke-on-Trent City Council.
 Birmingham Museums Trust and the Potteries Museum & Art Gallery, Stoke-on-Trent are jointly responsible for the care of it.

 Historic England, has given £400,000 to fund a research project that is helping to reveal the secrets of the Staffordshire Hoard and increase public understanding of this unique archaeological treasure.
 The owners of the hoard have also contributed towards this research.
 Find out how you can support the Staffordshire Hoard research and conservation.

 With approximately 4,000 fragments to analyse, the research project has been running since 2012.

 At the half-way point, the researchers Barbican Research Associates summarised findings in Historic England Research Magazine Issue 2.

 A further 24 specialist reports and surveys are now available online via the Archaeology Data Service .

-2018 will see publication of a book exploring the Hoard in more depth, the objects’ meanings and how they relate to each other.
-Sign up to our newsletter for updates on this and other future publications.
+November 2019 will see the publication of a book 'The Staffordshire Hoard: an Anglo Saxon Treasure' exploring the Hoard in more depth, the objects’ meanings and how they relate to each other.